List of Known Space characters: Teela Brown

-Teela Brown was a member of the crew recruited by Puppeteer Nessus for an expedition to the Ringworld.
-Her sole qualification was that she was descended from "lucky" ancestors, six generations of whom were born as a result of winning Earth's Birthright Lottery.
-The consequence of her state was that she'd led such a charmed and worry-free life that she was emotionally immature and unprepared for "harsh reality."
-The Puppeteer saw this as a kind of artificial selection, tending to breed for a psionic power of good luck.
-He hoped Teela would bring luck and success to the entire expedition.
+Teela Brown is a member of the crew recruited by Puppeteer Nessus for an expedition to the Ringworld.
+Her sole qualification was that she was descended from six generations of "lucky" ancestors, winners of Earth's Birthright Lottery.
+She led such a charmed and worry-free life that she was emotionally immature and unprepared for "harsh reality."
+The Puppeteers had secretly been trying to breed humans for the psionic power of good luck.
+Nessus chooses Teela in the hope she would bring luck and success to his expedition.

 Teela is a descendant of a former lover of Louis Wu.
 Her age in Ringworld is given as twenty, though there are conflicting data in later books.
 She joins the Ringworld expedition, and eventually becomes separated from the group.
-She meets a Ringworld native called "Seeker," and decides to remain with him on the Ringworld while the remainder of the crew returns to human space.
+She meets a Ringworld native called Seeker, and decides to remain with him on the Ringworld while the remainder of the crew departs.

 In The Ringworld Engineers, when a second expedition returns to the Ringworld, it is revealed that Teela has become a Protector-stage human.
 Her new instincts force her to protect the Ringworld population.
 When she realizes those instincts are driving her toward an unacceptable choice, she manipulates the other characters into killing her.